risen228/risen.dev/content/blog/my-perfect-redux-architecture/index.md

 description: "The devil never looked so good."
 ---

 I've seen many times how people make common architectural mistakes using Redux.
 And even experienced people do it sometimes.
-Those mistakes push the application into a pit of despair, pain, and destruction.
+These mistakes push the application into a pit of despair, pain, and destruction.

 The things I wrote in this post are the result of my long experience with Redux.
-So I hope those practices help you break the vicious circle of violence.
+So I hope these practices help you break the vicious circle of violence.

 ## So, what's the point? {#so-whats-the-point}